 According to the studies, the balance of manpower is particularly important in delivering hospital services so that imbalance affects the quality of service and subsequently affects patients' satisfaction.
-The distribution of human power in Razavi hospital is proportional to the standards of the ministry of health and the nurse needed for Razavi hospital is the one who is almost identical to the study results.
-The present study suggests that the distribution of human power in Razavi hospital follows a certain pattern.
+The distribution of human power in Razavi hospital is

 Most aspects of human resource management were considered in this section regarding the importance of human resources in the health sector.
 An appropriate model of management elements in the human capital sector of this sector was presented by reviewing the studies conducted on human resource management in health organizations.